villekf/OMEGA-doc/docs/source/usage.rst

 Most OMEGA features are built around m-file/py scripts referred to as "main-files".
 In these main files, a struct variable, called options, is filled and contains all the parameters that are needed for any of the operations selected.
 PET, CT and SPECT have quite different main-file compositions due to different properties of these imaging modalities.
 CT, for example, has much less adjustable parameters due to lack of corrections.
 Reconstruction parameters, however, are unchanged between different modalities.
 It is not necessary to use these main-files and not every variable present in the main-files is necessary.
+In the simplest form, only the source-detector coordinates, the size of the FOV and the number of voxels are required.

 Examples for MATLAB/Octave are contained in the main-files folder.
 For Python these are in /path/to/OMEGA/source/Python.